awsdocs/amazon-managed-blockchain-hyperledger-fabric-developer-guide/doc_source/get-started-create-client.md

 When you subsequently use the `cli` container to run commands—for example, `docker exec cli peer channel create`—you can use the `-e` option to override an environment variable that you establish in the `docker-compose-cli.yaml` file\.

 **Note**
-If you are working with Hyperledger Fabric v1\.2 networks, use `image: hyperledger/fabric-tools:1.2` in the following example instead of `image: hyperledger/fabric-tools:1.4`\.
-In addition, use `CORE_LOGGING_LEVEL=info` instead of `FABRIC_LOGGING_SPEC=info`\.
+If you are working with Hyperledger Fabric v1\.2 or v1\.4 networks, use `image: hyperledger/fabric-tools:1.2` or `image: hyperledger/fabric-tools:1.4` in the following example instead of `image: hyperledger/fabric-tools:2.2`\.
+In addition for v1\.2, use `CORE_LOGGING_LEVEL=info` instead of `FABRIC_LOGGING_SPEC=info`\.

 ```
 version: '2'
 services:
   cli:
     container_name: cli
-    image: hyperledger/fabric-tools:1.4
+    image: hyperledger/fabric-tools:2.2
     tty: true
     environment:
       - GOPATH=/opt/gopath